-A provisional and partial list of soilborne species isolated in sites in Northern California as of the summer of 2017 includes in alphabetical order: P. bilorbang, P.

-cactorum, P. chlamydospora, P. cinnamomi, P. citricola, P. crassamura, P. cryptogea, P. erythroseptica, P. gonapodyides, P. inundata, P. 'kelmania', P. lacustris, P. megasperma, P. plurivora, P. quercetorum, P. riparia, P. tentaculata.
+A provisional and partial list of soilborne species isolated in sites in Northern California as of the summer of 2017 includes, in alphabetical order, P. bilorbang, P. cactorum, P. chlamydospora, P. cinnamomi, P. citricola, P. crassamura, P. cryptogea, P. erythroseptica, P. gonapodyides, P. inundata, P. 'kelmania', P. lacustris, P. megasperma, P. plurivora, P. quercetorum, P. riparia, and P. tentaculata.
 Nine hybrid species were also identified, but their precise diagnosis is yet to be completed, so we prefer to omit them.
-Supplementary Table 1 provides a comparative analysis of the species listed in this paper, for a range of important traits.
+Table S1 provides a comparative analysis of the species listed in this review, for a range of important traits.

-In conclusion, the issue of Phytophthora diseases is no longer limited to the ornamental plant production industry or to agriculture, but is also emerging as a complex issues in wildlands.
-Phytophthora diseases are emerging not only in association with inadvertent casual introductions, or due to the proximity of wildlands to agricultural settings, but also, unexpectedly, in association with infested plant production facilities providing stock for restoration projects and thus, obviously, with restoration projects themselves.
-The problem is compounded by several issues including: a) our inability to properly sample plant stock and the need for new sampling approaches (see Swiecki et al., this issue), b)- the realization that Phytophthora species are in a continuum ranging from impossible to culture to easily culturable, c) the fact that geographic distribution and the host ranges of Phytophthora species are not clearly known and constantly changing, d) the discovery of novel species at a faster pace than ever before, and, finally, e) reports that species forced to co-mingle in production facilities and in infested wildlands may generate new hybrid entities.
-Nonetheless, early detection and understanding that there is a Phytophthora problem do remain key aspects to mitigate the gravity of the issue and to prevent further infestations.
-This paper was aimed at increasing the general awareness about this emerging problem in Northern California and at familiarizing stakeholders with details of some of the Phytophthora species that are increasingly being found in California wildlands.
+In conclusion, Phytophthora diseases are no longer limited to the ornamental plant production industry or to agriculture, but are also emerging as a complex issue in wildlands.
+These diseases are emerging not only in association with inadvertent casual introductions, or due to the proximity of wildlands to agricultural settings, but also, unexpectedly, in association with infested plant production facilities providing stock for restoration projects and thus, with restoration projects themselves.
+The problem is compounded by several issues, including (1) our inability to properly sample plant stock and the need for new sampling approaches (see Swiecki et al. 2018, page 1xx in this issue), (2) the realization that Phytophthora species are in a continuum ranging from impossible to culture to easily culturable, (3) the fact that geographic distribution and the host ranges of Phytophthora species are not clearly known and constantly changing, (4) the discovery of novel species at a faster pace than ever before, and, finally, (5) reports that species forced to co-mingle in production facilities and in infested wildlands may generate new hybrid entities.

+Early detection and understanding that there is a Phytophthora problem in Northern California remain key tools for mitigating and preventing further infestations.
+This will require that the scientific community continue raising awareness about this emerging problem and familiarizing stakeholders with details of some of the Phytophthora species that are increasingly being found in California wildlands.